Trimming Conductors in Very Tight Places

 Figure 1: Knife blades are often modified for precision jobs.

-Anyone familiar with high-frequency and microwave printed circuits understands the sensitive design considerations each requires.
-Occasionally, you may encounter the need to reduce a circuit or conductor width when a pad or conductor is violating space requirements.
+Anyone familiar with high-frequency and microwave-printed circuits understands the sensitive design considerations each requires.
+Occasionally, you may need to reduce a circuit or conductor width when a pad or conductor violates space requirements.

 Recently, we were presented with such a challenge.
-We were asked to remove a section of a pad to provide the specified separation of the pad from a conductor running close by.
+We were asked to remove a pad section to provide the specified separation of the pad from a conductor running close by.

 We normally would make such a cut with a standard carbide cutter and milling machine, but controlling the depth of the milling would have been difficult on this particular project.

-Using a common precision knife to cut and remove the section was the method we used, but with a twist.
-We modified the knife blade and placed it into milling machine.
+Using a common precision knife to cut and remove the section was the method we used but with a twist.
+We modified the knife blade and placed it into a milling machine.
 (See Figure 1).

 Figure 2: Knife is placed in a milling machine.
 Milling machine is not turned on, it is used to precisely control the movement of the knife.

-The milling machine was never turned on, it was just used to precisely control the movement of the knife.
-You might expect we would cut completely through the entire depth of the pad on the first pass - not so!
-If we did we may have cut too deep, causing a "crazing" of the base board material, and thus, damage.
-Even the slightest penetration of the base material, beyond the depth of the pad may have caused damage.
+The milling machine was never turned on; it was used to precisely control the knife's movement.
+You might expect we would cut completely through the entire pad depth on the first pass - not so!
+If we did, we might have cut too deep, causing a "crazing" of the base board material and, thus, damage.
+Even the slightest penetration of the base material beyond the depth of the pad may have caused damage.

 Several members of the Circuit Technology Center team contributed to this feature story.